 Food storage is a good idea for a lot of reasons.
 Whether you want to be prepared in case of an emergency or you really enjoy canning and eating the fruits of your labor year round, you need to know how to rotate your food storage.
 Rotating is the way to be sure you don’t waste any of those precious resources!
-Today I have a guide to help you get the most from your hard-earned rotating storage system.
+Today I have a guide to help you get the most from your hard-earned rotating food storage system.

 Keep an inventory